Uniform Quasi ML based inference for the panel AR(1) model: Introduction

 Bun and Kleibergen (2014) have shown for $T\geq 4$ that in a worst case scenario, where the variance of the initial observations goes to infinity, the true value of $\rho $ is equal to one and the errors are homoskedastic so that $\rho $ is only second-order locally identified, the power envelope of the KLM test based on the AS\ moment conditions and a centered optimal weight matrix, viz. the AS\ KLM\ test, coincides with the maximal attainable power curve for testing $H_{0}:\rho =1-cN^{-1/4},$ and that in such a scenario the AS GMM\ AR\ and the AS\ GMM LM tests have less power than the AS KLM test when $T\geq 5$.\footnote{ In the worst case scenario effectively only moment conditions based on second moments of differences of the data are exploited, which do not require mean-stationarity when $\left\vert \rho \right\vert <1$.}\ The analysis of local power of these tests that is provided in Bun and Kleibergen (2014) is different from that in Dovonon et al. (2020).
-The latter assumes that the true value of $\rho $ equals $1-cN^{-1/4}$ and tests $H_{0}:\rho =1.$
+The latter assumes that the true value of $\rho $ equals $1-cN^{-1/4}$ and tests $H_{0}:\rho =1$, and finds in a simulation study that the AS\ GMM\ AR test has better power properties than the AS\ KLM\ and AS\ GMM-CLR tests.